Crushing Data Cliches: Digital Transformation. Part 1

 Digital transformation impacts the whole business model of the company and various stakeholders.
 Therefore, different business processes can undergo digital transformation.

 Core business processes focus on delivering value to customers.
 Supporting business processes enable core business processes and have various internal and external stakeholders.
 Finance business processes are an example.
 Key stakeholders of finance processes are finance staff, management, owners, and external supervisory bodies.

 Various businesses can utilize only those technologies that better match their value propositions to different stakeholder groups.

 Why should a company need “digital transformation”?

-The changes in technology are not drivers but a means for the digital transformation.
+The changes in technology are not drivers but a means for digital transformation.
 Why should a company transform its business model?

 How to implement the concept of “digital transformation” into practice?

 I found a reference to six various digital transformation (DT) frameworks.
 However, a recent survey demonstrated that “70% of all DT initiatives do not reach their goals.
 Of the $1.3 trillion that was spent on DT last year, it was estimated that $900 billion went to waste.”